channingwalton/typeclassopedia/TheRoadToTypeclassopedia.md

 ### Summary

 We have applied the same pattern as the functor above, but this time for the flatMap method.
 This enables us to cope with multple values of Options, Lists or any other kind of type constructor, or functions that return Options, Lists, etc.

 ### The Name

-Stand back ... its a Monad!
+Stand back ... it is a Monad!

 There is a little more to a monad than just a flatMap method, it needs to obey some laws too which we will skip, but if you're interested search [Google](https://www.google.com/search?q=scala+monad+laws) for Scala Monad Laws.

 Syntax
 ------

 The abstractions above are great, but because we've moved the map and flatMap methods to typeclasses, scala for-comprehensions won't work since the map and flatMap method are no longer on the objects you are working with.
 In the specific case of Option and List they do have those methods because they are part of the Scala library and thats what the original authors did.
 But if you had a new type for which you'd defined typeclass instances, then that new type won't have map and flatMap.

 The solution is to provide some syntax for any type that has a Functor or Monad typeclass.